Why you should attend The Digital International Liver Congress™ 2020

 - Discuss the hottest topics on liver disease

 - Excellent international networking opportunity

-At the International Liver Congress™ 2020, EASL is turning its attention to health in daily life and its importance in protecting the liver.
-Doctors, patients and patient groups, allied health professionals and policymakers will discuss the important new insights and information to help combat liver disease.
+At the Digital International Liver Congress™ 2020, EASL is turning its attention to health in daily life and its importance in protecting the liver.
+Doctors, patients and patient groups, allied health professionals, and policymakers will discuss important new insights and information to help combat liver disease.

 Attendees will hear the latest epidemiological and real-world data on the latest liver research.

-EASL embraces freedom of expression during the International Liver Congress™ as an essential principle in the response to progressing liver disease and in promoting full participation during the congress.
-However, EASL is responsible for maintaining the safety of all attendees and as such, must balance the need of allowing all participants to be heard while ensuring the Congress is not disrupted.
+EASL embraces freedom of expression at The Digital International Liver Congress™ 2020, as an essential principle in the response to progressing liver disease and in promoting full participation during the congress.
+However, EASL is responsible for maintaining the safety of all attendees and as such, must balance the need of allowing all participants to be heard while ensuring events are not disrupted.

-In September 2019 EASL launched a policy statement on equality, diversity and inclusion.
+Please consult the EASL policy statement on equality, diversity, and inclusion.

 As our knowledge of liver physiology expands, so too does our understanding of the critical role played by…

 Globally, 1 in 4 people are living with fatty liver disease, with obesity, alcohol consumption, and sedentary lifestyles…

 The landscape of liver cancer is changing.
 With recent progress in the treatment and elimination of the hepatitis…